Santa Monica and West Hollywood

 11. Chianina Steakhouse5716 E 2nd St, Long Beach

 This high-end steakhouse on the Strip is known for delicious steaks, sleek decor, and a glamorous clientele.
-Each cut of meat is perfectly juicy, and though you're undoubtedly there for the 40-day dry-aged New York strip or center-cut filet mignon, the mac & cheese side, made with smoked gouda and cheddar, is so. damn. good.
+Each cut of meat is perfectly juicy, and though you're undoubtedly here for the 40-day dry-aged New York strip or center-cut filet mignon, the mac & cheese side, made with smoked gouda and cheddar, is worth a trip in itself.
 And since this is LA, BOA has an entire menu dedicated to gluten-free food (thank god steak is GF).

 Top Chef Masters contestant Suzanne Tracht is the woman behind this Mid-Wilshire nouveau steakhouse.
 Jar is known for its beautiful cuts (including a 36oz porterhouse for two and a Wagyu NY prime) and modern comfort food, like the signature pot roast.
 The upscale dining room is classic mid-century LA with wood paneled walls and white tablecloths.
 If you didn't know, now you do: Jar has a special rotating bar menu filled with small bites like tacos and sliders.